 |DeKalb County E-911 Communications is committed to the delivery of effective and efficient police, fire, and emergency medical services utilizing teamwork, training, and technology.

 |DEPARTMENTAL SUMMARY - E-911

 The DeKalb County E-911 Center serves as the Public Safety Answering Point for unincorporated DeKalb County as well as most of the cities located within the County.
-The E-911 center is an Accredited Center of Excellence (ACE), by the National Association of Emergency Dispatchers and is responsible for answering both emergency and non-emergency calls for service.
+The E-911 center is an Accredited Center of Excellence (ACE), by the International Academies of Emergency Dispatch and is responsible for answering both emergency and non-emergency calls for service.
 The center dispatches Police, Fire-Rescue, Emergency Medical Services, and Sheriff’s Department.
 The center provides full dispatch services to all of unincorporated DeKalb County and to the cities of Avondale Estates, Clarkston, Lithonia, Pine Lake, Stone Mountain, Stonecrest, and Tucker.

 The cities of Chamblee, Decatur, and Doraville operate their own public safety answering points.

 |Chances are that you and everyone you know will call for emergency assistance at least once or twice in your lifetime.
 However, no matter what your emergency is, you will probably experience feelings of anxiety, fear, or loss of control due to the potentially critical situation at hand.
 This information will hopefully lessen some of the anxiety caused by calling for emergency help by explaining what you, the caller, can expect when dialing an emergency assistance number.

 Research has shown that the general public—those outside the world of providing emergency services—hesitates in making a call to 9-1-1.
 People may have difficulty recognizing the signs and symptoms of a medical emergency and feel that the call may be unwarranted.
 Some people may feel they are imposing on public services.
 Even those within the emergency services profession may fail to place a call because of underestimating the seriousness of a situation or denying that an emergency actually exists.
 Anyone can lose precious minutes in the delay of making a call due to concerns over the potential long-term impacts on work, childcare, or finances.